codecalec/ProgrammingLabManual/src/data_manipulation/reading_data.md

 Now that we know how to read handle our data, how do we read and write from data files that we obtain in the lab.
 One of the most common plain text data files you will find are Comma-Seperated Value (CSV) files which usually have the file extension `.csv`.
-They are formatted like this:
+They are formatted like this file which we will refer to as `example.csv`:
 ``` csv
 time,posx,posy
 0.0,0.0,-5.0